MBR111/CivilEng/README.md

 ![Earthworks Sample image](/support/LRS_sample_image.png)

 # LRS:
-Based on and existing polyline (vector file), the linear referencing marks and text are created fer each 25 and 100 m intervals.
+Based on and existing polyline (vector file), the linear referencing marks and text are created for each 25 and 100 m intervals.